-British history, mainly twentieth century: the Treasury and public policy; defence and foreign policy; Keynes and employment policy; liberal economists and the the welfare state; Scottish economy.
+British history, mainly twentieth century: defence and foreign policy; economic and social policy; economic thought; Scottish economic and social history.

 Articles in journals and serials